 Discuss the difference between goals and outcomes and problems encountered in meeting these goals.

-For the five year period covered by the Consolidated Plan, the City of Pflugerville does not intend to target CDBG funds toward efforts to aid in housing needs.
+For PY2019 the City of Pflugerville did not target CDBG funds towards efforts to aid housing needs

 Discuss how these outcomes will impact future annual action plans.